Erlach family: The family spreads and grows

 By the 17th and 18th centuries they were one of the six of the wohledelfesten families, who formed the highest class of Bernese patrician families.
 By the 18th century much of the elder line had died out or intermarried with the younger line.
-The estates, including Spiez Castle and the Bubenberghäuser, were now owned by decedents of Johann's younger sons.
-Albrecht von Erlach (1713–84) built a new castle next to the older Castle in Speiz.
+The estates, including Spiez Castle and the Bubenberghäuser, were now owned by descendants of Johann's younger sons.
+Albrecht von Erlach (1713–84) built a new castle next to the older Castle in Spiez.
 His cousin, Hieronymus (1667–1748), had a successful military and political career, and became the largest land holder in Bern.
 In 1745, he demolished the Bubenberghäuser and in its place had the Erlacherhof built.
 Unfortunately the mansion was not completed until about four years after Hieronymus' death.
 Other members of the family built new mansions and continued expanding their wealth and political power.

 Hieronymus' son, Albrecht Friedrich (15 November 1696 – 27 August 1788), followed in his father's footsteps.
 He served in the Austrian army until he entered politics in Bern in 1727.
 In 1735, he was appointed chamberlain for Charles VI.
 After his father's death in 1748 he oversaw completion of the Erlacherhof in Bern.
 In 1759 he became the seventh von Erlach who was elected as Schultheiss, a position that he held several times until 1786.

 During the 18th century a branch of the Erlach family settled in France and became fixtures in the Swiss Guard.
 Another branch joined the armies of Saxony-Anhalt and then Prussia.
 They eventually married into the local nobility and became firmly Prussian.
 By the mid 19th century both branches had died out, though the main line in Switzerland remained strong.